mrmay-dev/OwnTags/README.md

 OwnTracks is well integrated into home automation projects like [Home Assistant](https://www.home-assistant.io/integrations/owntracks/) and [OpenHab](https://www.openhab.org/addons/bindings/gpstracker/).
 I can imagine some really cool things that could be done.

+These instructions are based on a Homebrew installed Python with a locally hosted MQTT broker.
+Make changes to reflect your system.
+Python commands should work with regualar Python as well.
+If you are using Anaconda then you probably know how to do these things in a `conda` environment.

 <!-- ![map displaying owntracks features like track lines, heatmaps and  regions](map-features.png "OwnTracks Map Features")